 - Go back to the Disqus plugin, switch to the Site Configuration tab and enter the Shortname, Secret and Public keys.
-After doing you can now sync your comments as explained in step 3 below.
+After doing this you may proceed to sync the comments as explained in step 3 below.

-Step 3: Sync Disqus Comments Back to WordPress
+Step 3: Sync Disqus Comments Back into WordPress

 - Switch to the Syncing tab and just below the Update Auto Syncing button click the Manually Sync comments.